-Number: is a positive real number (should not be a 0) for which we want to calculate logarithm in excel
+Number: It is a positive real number (should not be a 0) for which we want to calculate the logarithm in Excel.

-Base: it is an optional argument, it is base to which the logarithmic value is calculated, and LOG function in Excel by default takes the base as 10.
+Base: It is an optional argument, it is the base on which the logarithmic value is calculated, and the LOG function in Excel, by default, takes the base as 10.

-LOG in Excel is very simple and easy to use.
-Let understand the working of LOG function in Excel by some LOG Formula example.
+The LOG function in Excel is very simple and easy to use.
+Let us understand the working of the LOG function in Excel by some LOG formula examples.

 LOG in Excel Example #1

-LOG in Excel can be used in many ways; Logarithm helps to solve real-world problems.
+We can use the LOG function in Excel in many ways.
+First, the logarithm helps to solve real-world problems.
 For example, the magnitude of an Earthquake is calculated as the logarithm of the amplitude of the seismic waves generated.

-Where A is the measurement of the amplitude earthquake wave and A0 is the smallest amplitude recorded of seismic activity, so if we have the values of A and A0, we can easily calculate the magnitude of the Earthquake in Excel by the LOG formula:
+When A is the measurement of the amplitude of an earthquake wave, and A0 is the smallest amplitude recorded of seismic activity.
+If we have the values of A and A0, we can easily calculate the magnitude of the earthquake in Excel by the LOG formula:

 LOG in Excel Example #2

-Suppose, we have samples of solutions labeled with alphabets A, B, C….L.
-We are provided with the [H+] ion concentration in µ mol/liter in Excel sheet in Column B and we want to find which solution is acidic, alkaline or water.
-The Data table is given below:
+Suppose we have samples of solutions labeled with alphabets A, B, C….L.
+We are provided with the [H+] ion concentration in µ mol/liter in the Excel sheet in column B. We want to find which solution is acidic, alkaline, or water.
+The data table is given below:

 The acidic and the basic nature of a chemical solution are measured by its pH value, which is calculated by the formula:

-If pH is less than 7, it is an acidic solution, if a pH is greater than 7, it is a basic(alkaline) solution and when pH is 7, it is neutral that neither acidic nor basic, like water.
+If pH is less than 7, it is an acidic solution; if a pH is greater than 7, it is a basic(alkaline) solution, and when pH is 7, it is neutral, which is neither acidic nor basic like water.

-So, to find the acidic and basic nature of the solution we will use the LOG in Excel and will check it the logarithmic value is less than, greater than or equal to 7.
+So, to find the acidic and basic nature of the solution, we will use the LOG in Excel and check if the logarithmic value is less than, greater than, or equal to 7.

-Since the given hydrogen concentration is in a unit of µmol/liter.
-Hence, the value will be X*10-6
+Since the given hydrogen concentration is in a unit of µmol/liter, the value will be X*10-6

-Computing the value of Log of [H+] concentration * Power(10,-6) since the unit used is µmol/liter and checking, using the IF function if value is greater than, less than or equal to 7.
+Computing the value of Log of [H+] concentration * Power(10,-6) since the unit used is µmol/liter and checking, using the IF function if the value is greater than, less than, or equal to 7.

-The solution labeled with I, has the pH value equal to 7, hence it is pure water.
+The solution labeled with I has a pH value equal to 7.
+Hence, it is pure water.

 LOG in Excel Example #3

-In computer science, every algorithm has its efficiency measured in terms of the how fast it fetches the result or gives an output.
+In computer science, every algorithm has its efficiency measured in how fast it fetches the result or gives an output.
 This efficiency is calculated technically by the time complexity.
-Time complexity describes the amount of the time an algorithm will take to execute.
+Time complexity describes the amount of time an algorithm will take to execute.

-There are different algorithms for searching an item in a list of an array, for example, Bubble sort, Quick sort, Merge sort, Binary Sort, etc. Every algorithm has different efficiency in terms of its time complexity.
+There are different algorithms for searching an item in an array list, e.g., bubble sort, quick sort, merge sort, binary sort, etc. Moreover, every algorithm has different efficiency in terms of its time complexity.

-Now, we want to search the number 18, from the array of the given number.Array Pointer
+We want to search for the number 18 from the data array.

-This algorithm follows the divide and rule methodology, where it divides the set equally at each step of iteration and searches for the item when it finds the item, the loops (iteration) gets terminated and returns the value.
+This algorithm follows the divide and rule methodology, where it divides the set equally at each step of iteration and searches for the item.
+When it finds the item, the loops (iteration) get terminated and return the value.

-Number 18, was found at position 9, and it took 4 steps to search the item using the binary search algorithm.
+We found number 18 at position 9, and it took four steps to search the item using the binary search algorithm.

 =LOG(16,2) = 4

-Suppose, we are provided with a list that contains the total number of items, and to search an item from these items we are using the Binary search algorithm.
-Now, we have to find how many step it will take to find an item from the given items.
+Suppose we are provided with a list that contains the total number of items, and to search for an item from these items, we are using the Binary search algorithm.
+First, we have to find how many steps it will take to find an item from the given items.

 Again, we will use the LOG in Excel to calculate the complexity.